proxmox/proxmox-backup/docs/tape-backup.rst

 You may omit the ``--pool`` argument to allow the tape to be used by any pool.

 ..
 Note:: For safety reasons, this command fails if the tape contain any data.
-If you want to overwrite it anways, erase the tape first.
+If you want to overwrite it anyway, erase the tape first.

 You can verify success by reading back the label::